 The Ideal Candidate

-We’ll expect you to graduate or have graduated with a 2:1 or higher in Chemistry.
+We’ll also expect you to have graduated, or be on course to graduate with a 2:1 or higher in Chemistry.

 About the Company